Dry matter

-The dry matter or dry weight is a measurement of the mass of something when completely dried.
+The dry matter or dry weight is a measure of the mass of a completely dried substance.

 Analysis of food

 The dry matter of plant and animal material consists of all its constituents excluding water.
 The dry matter of food includes carbohydrates, fats, proteins, vitamins, minerals, and antioxidants (e.g., thiocyanate, anthocyanin, and quercetin).
 Carbohydrates, fats, and proteins, which provide the energy in foods (measured in kilocalories or kilojoules), make up ninety percent of the dry weight of a diet.

 Water composition

 Water content in foods varies widely.
 A large number of foods are more than half water by weight, including boiled oatmeal (84.5%), cooked macaroni (78.4%), boiled eggs (73.2%), boiled rice (72.5%), white meat chicken (70.3%) and sirloin steak (61.9%).
 Fruits and vegetables are 70 to 95% water.
 Most meats are on average about 70% water.
 Breads are approximately 36% water.
 Some foods have a water content of less than 5%, e.g., peanut butter, crackers, and chocolate cake.

 Water content of dairy products is quite variable.
 Butter is 15% water.
 Cow's milk ranges between 88 and 86% water.
 Swiss cheese is 37% percent water.
 The water content of milk and dairy products varies with the percentage of butterfat so that whole milk has the lowest percentage of water and skimmed milk has the highest.